Hikawa, Kumamoto: History

 The area of Hikawa was part of ancient Higo Province, During the Edo Period it was part of the holdings of Kumamoto Domain.
 After the Meiji restoration, the town of Miyahara and villages of Yoshino, Nozu, and Wakashima were established with the creation of the modern municipalities system on April 1, 1889.
 The villages merged on April 1, 1954, to form the village of Ryuhoku, which was raised to town status on April 1, 1974.
 The town of Hikawa was formed on October 1, 2005, from the merger of the towns of Miyahara and Ryūhoku.

+The town was hit by the 2026 Kumamoto earthquake with JMA seismic intensity 7.

 Government

 Hikawa has a mayor-council form of government with a directly elected mayor and a unicameral city council of 10 members.
 Hikawa, collectively with the city of Yatsushiro, contributes four members to the Kumamoto Prefectural Assembly.
 In terms of national politics, the town is part of the Kumamoto 4th district of the lower house of the Diet of Japan.